 How to tell if your Shea Butter has Expired

-If it smells rancid, your shea butter is not good any more.
+First and foremost- if it smells rancid, your shea butter is not good anymore.
 However, if you are new to Unrefined, Raw Shea Butter, you may mistake its characteristic nutty and smokey smell for rancidness.
 We’ll try to expand on this and go over in more detail the difference between rancid smell and smokey smell:

 Shea Butter Storage – and should you put it in the fridge?

 Shea Butter can be stored in several different containers, from a zip lock plastic bag to a plastic container with a lid, to a glass jar or container.
-Our brand comes sealed in food grade plastic, which is then placed inside a resealable kraft bag.
+As long as you are keeping the air out- you are good to go!
+Our brand comes sealed in food grade plastic, which is then placed inside a resealable craft bag.
 If you use our shea butter, you can simply scoop some out of the plastic wrap, then loosely close the plastic, then place it back in the craft bag and seal that one.

 Consider that when the temperature reaches 75F, shea butter will start to soften up and melt as the temperature rises.
 If you live in a zone where your home temperature is is higher than 75F, we suggest you place the shea butter in the fridge to avoid continuous melting and solidifying as that will lead to grainy shea butter (see our comprehensive blog about grainy shea and how to fix it).